 CEL-SCI leases office space at 8229 Boone Blvd., Suite 802, Vienna, Virginia at a monthly rental of approximately \$8,000.
-The lease on the office space expires on June 30, 2020.
+The lease on the office space expires on November 30, 2025.
 CEL-SCI believes this arrangement is adequate for the conduct of its present business.

 CEL-SCI has a 17,900 square foot laboratory located in Baltimore, Maryland.
-The laboratory is leased by CEL-SCI at a cost of approximately \$13,000 per month.
-The laboratory lease expires on February 28, 2022.
+The laboratory is leased by CEL-SCI at a cost of approximately \$20,000 per month.
+During the period ended September 30, 2021, the laboratory lease was extended ten years and expires on February 28, 2032.

 In August 2007, CEL-SCI leased a building near Baltimore, Maryland (the San Tomas lease).
-The building, which consists of approximately 73,000 square feet, has been remodeled in accordance with CEL-SCI's specifications so that it can be used by CEL-SCI to manufacture Multikine for CEL-SCI's Phase 3 clinical trial and sales of the drug if approved by the FDA.
-The lease expires on October 31, 2028 and required annual base rent payments of approximately \$1.8 million during the twelve months ended September 30, 2019.
+The building, which consists of approximately 73,000 square feet, has been remodeled in accordance with CEL-SCI's specifications so that it can be used by CEL-SCI to manufacture Multikine for CEL-SCI's Phase 3 clinical trial and sales of the drug, if approved by the FDA.
+The lease expires on October 31, 2028 and required annual base rent payments of approximately \$2.2 million during the twelve months ended September 30, 2021.
 The annual base rent escalates each year at 3% beginning on November 1st.
-CEL-SCI is also required to pay all real and personal property taxes, insurance premiums, maintenance expenses, repair costs and utilities, which were approximately \$43,000 per month as of September 30, 2019.
+CEL-SCI is also required to pay all real estate and personal property taxes, insurance premiums, maintenance expenses, repair costs and utilities, which were approximately \$44,000 per month as of September 30, 2021.
 The lease allows CEL-SCI, at its election, to extend the lease for two ten-year periods or to purchase the building at the end of the 20-year lease.
-CEL-SCI is not the legal owner of the manufacturing building, but is deemed to be the owner for accounting purposes based on the accounting guidance for build-to-suit leases under ASC 840-40-55.
-The lease required CEL-SCI to pay \$3,150,000 towards the remodeling costs, which is being recouped by reductions in the annual base rent of \$303,228 beginning in fiscal year 2014.
-In August 2011, CEL-SCI was required to deposit \$1,670,917, the equivalent of one year of base rent.
-The \$1,670,917 was required to be deposited when the amount of CEL-SCI's cash had dropped below the amount stipulated in the lease and is included in non-current assets at September 30, 2019.
+In August 2011, CEL-SCI was required to deposit approximately \$1.7 million, the equivalent of one year of base rent.
+The \$1.7 million was required to be deposited when the amount of CEL-SCI's cash balance had dropped below the amount stipulated in the lease and is included in non-current assets at September 30, 2021.